 Sounds too healthy to taste good, right?
 No way, man.
 It is crunchy and delicious.

-Friday night, shopping in the little convenience store where we’re staying, I was relieved to discover Kauai Kombucha in glass bottles with metal caps.
+Friday night, shopping in the little convenience store where we’re staying, I was happy to discover kombucha from Kauai Juice Company in glass bottles with metal caps.

 I’m used to having Revive kombucha every morning, which not only comes in glass bottles, but the bottles can be returned to the store for refilling.
 I figured I would just be tossing the Kauai kombucha bottles into the recycle bin, until I happened to read the back of the label.